 Here are nine techniques to help you collect more stories.
 They will help you to hear, “This amazing thing just happened” more often.

 Announce that you’ll be requiring staff to share a story when you meet 24 hours.
 Some of your staff will panic.
 After sleeping on it, they will come up with something.
-Even if they don’t recognize that “something” as a story with coaching they can shape an incident into something with a past, now, and future hope.
+Even if they don’t recognize that an event as a story, with coaching, they can shape an incident into something with a past, now, and future hope.

 2. Practice Storytelling.

 Use story exchanges at meetings like this exercise.
 Get a partner.
 Each partner shares a story for one minute.
 The partners select the better of the two stories to share with the group.
 Gather to listens to the selected stories.
 Vote for The Story of the Day.
 (With large groups, gather people into small groups of seven and select one story to share with everyone.)

 At least one person on your staff thinks they’re too busy to waste time telling stories.
 Until the evidence is obvious, find ways to prove good stories save time with “perks.”
 You might move the best storyteller of the day to the top of the agenda.
 Once his or her issues are done, excuse them from the meeting.